chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/test-project/test-project.md

     * Enter a unique value for the opportunity.
 A suggestion is to use your initials, followed by the timestamp.
 Example: `RC-20251102-1506`.
 Keep note of this value as you will need it later.
     * Select an account for the opportunity (mandatory).
 Example: `ABC Application Software`
     * Set a close date.
 Example: `<set one week from today>`
+    * Add the unique value you choose for the Event Filter under **GSE Code**.
+This ensures you are correctly filtering the event which gets triggered after you submit an Opportunity in CX Sales.
     * Leave all other fields as default.
     * Click **Save and Continue**.